 The identification of research problems about particular topics can arise from formal interviews or informal discussions with practitioners who provide insight into new directions for future research and how to make research findings more relevant to practice.
 Discussions with experts in the field, such as, teachers, social workers, health care providers, lawyers, business leaders, etc., offers the chance to identify practical, “real world” problems that may be understudied or ignored within academic circles.
 This approach also provides some practical knowledge which may help in the process of designing and conducting your study.

 Don't undervalue your everyday experiences or encounters as worthwhile problems for investigation.
-Think critically about your own experiences and/or frustrations with an issue facing society, your community, your neighborhood, your family, or your personal life.
+Think critically about your own experiences and/or frustrations with an issue facing society or related to your community, your neighborhood, your family, or your personal life.
 This can be derived, for example, from deliberate observations of certain relationships for which there is no clear explanation or witnessing an event that appears harmful to a person or group or that is out of the ordinary.